-(Start your day with a strong coffee at San Telmo's Bar Plaza Dorrego (see p77).
+Start your day with a strong coffee at San Telmo's Bar Plaza Dorrego (see p77).
 Stroll north on Dorrego, wandering in and out of antiques stores and art galleries as you go, and stopping at the Mercado de San Telmo (see p19) to buy fresh fruit.
 Then explore the subterranean tunnels and ruins at El Zanjón before resurfacing to visit Casa Mínima (see p73).
 Head one block east and turn right.
 You are now on Balcarce.
-Soak in this street's colonial facades as you wander back to Plaza Dorrego and then onto Parque Lezama, visiting the lalesia Nuestra Señora de Belén (see 🂫 p19) en route.
-At Parque Lezama, enjoy a steak lunch at Lezama (see p77), followed by a stroll of this lovely park.
+Soak in this street's colonial facades as you wander back to Plaza Dorrego and then onto Parque Lezama, visiting the Iglesia Nuestra Señora de Belén (see

+the Iglesia Nuestra

+Señora de Belén (see

+p 19) en route.
+At Parque

+Lezama, enjoy a steak

+lunch at Lezama (see

+p77), followed by a stroll

+of this lovely park.